skip to main content

 Game Designer

-Artists and Visual Designers are responsible for the look and graphic design of the game, ensuring it is consistent throughout the game.
-Artists and Visual Designers are generally creative with an ability to visually represent concepts or ideas, and take responsibility for the overall graphic style and appeal of a game.
+Visual Designers are responsible for the look and graphic design of the game, ensuring it is consistent throughout the game.
+Visual Designers are generally creative with an ability to visually represent concepts or ideas and take responsibility for the overall graphic style and appeal of a game.

 Programmer